-Norwich Medical School (MED) was established at UEA in 2001 and has over 200 members of academic, research and support staff - and a large number of active NHS secondees and honorary appointees from a wide range of disciplines (including medical specialties, clinical psychology and psychological therapies, biological sciences, health economics, epidemiology and medical statistics).
+Norwich Medical School (MED) was established at UEA in 2001 and has over 300 members of teaching, academic, research and support staff - and a large number of active NHS secondees and honorary appointees from a wide range of disciplines (including medical specialties, clinical psychology and psychological therapies, biological sciences, health economics, epidemiology and medical statistics).
 In our relatively short history we have established a reputation for exciting and innovative research led teaching supported by a wide-ranging programme of research and team science.

 The School has grown significantly with increases in the number of MB BS students as part of the national requirement to increase junior doctor numbers.
-The School also delivers a large number of Post Graduate programmes which support the NHS workforce, including ClinPsyD, IAPT, EMHP and CAP hosted within a thriving Department of Clinical Psychology and Psychological Therapies which has more than doubled in size.
+The School also delivers a large number of Post Graduate programmes which support the NHS workforce.
 The School also includes a highly regarded Doctoral School supported by the Universities Doctoral College.

-The School's research focus is on developing translational research themes that answer important health questions, from an understanding of the basic mechanisms and genetics of disease through mental and psychological health to clinical trials and from there to incorporation into clinical guidelines and evaluation within the broader health care community.
+The School's research focus is on developing research themes, set within three research departments, that answer important health questions, from an understanding of the basic mechanisms of disease through to translational medicine and clinical trials.